viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-3.md

   provider_arns = [aws_cognito_user_pool.pool.arn]
 }
 ```
 With this, we going to have an authorizer associated with our API which can be set as the authorizer of any endpoint of that.
-We will reference the id of the authorizer in the http event of serverless function later:
+We will reference the ID of the authorizer in the HTTP event of the serverless function later:
 `$ terraform apply`

 On the Authorizers on AWS Console's Amazon API Gateway, we should see the authorizer created.
 We need its ID:
 ![](../images/posts/hands-on-aws-agw-terraform-sls-framework-part-3/aws_api_gateway_authorizer_id.png)

-Back to Serverless Framework project, in `functions` attribute of `serverless.yml`, we set the authorizer like that:
+Back to the Serverless Framework project, in the `functions` attribute of `serverless.yml`, we set the authorizer like this:

 ```yaml
 functions: